1103 West Stan Schlueter Loop, Building A, Suite 100, Killeen, Texas 76549

 SERVING THOSE WHO SERVED

 The Cohen Clinics at Endeavors offer services provided by credentialed staff trained to work specifically with the military population.
-Veterans and military families can receive mental health care individually and together in the same place, at the same time, with the same treatment team.
+Veterans, active duty service members (with a TRICARE referral), and military families can receive mental health care individually and together in the same place, at the same time, with the same treatment team.

 Case management support and local referrals to help with education, employment, financial assistance, housing, and legal issues are also available via the Cohen Clinics.

-Your support will directly impact Veterans and military families in need of services addressing depression, anxiety, post-traumatic stress, sleep problems, adolescent behavioral issues, relationship and family stress, etc.
+Your support will directly impact Veterans, active duty service members, and military families in need of services addressing depression, anxiety, post-traumatic stress, sleep problems, adolescent behavioral issues, relationship and family stress, etc.